meavia-jing/sBlot/README.md

 Same as sbayes project

 # Running sBlot
 sBot can be used as a python library or through a command line interface.
 Here we describe how to run sBlot in the command line interface,or run it as a python package.

 To run sBlots from the command line, simply call:

-Command line interface
 ```shell
 python plot.py config_plot.json map
 ```

-To run sBlot as python package
+To run sBlot as python package, call:
 ```
 plot = Plot()
 plot.load_config(config_file='config_plot.json')